-First off – not trying to kindle any flame wars here, just trying to broaden my (your) horizons a bit, gather some ideas (maybe I’m missing out on something cool, it’s the most used Open Source RDBMS after all) and to somewhat compare the two despite being a difficult thing to do correctly / objectively.
-Also I’m leaving aside here performance comparisons and looking at just the available features, general querying experience and documentation clarity as this is I guess most important for beginners.
-So just a list of points I made for myself, grouped in no particular order.
+By Kaarel Moppel – Compare MySQL and PostgreSQL – First off – I’m not trying to kindle any flame wars here, just trying to broaden my (your) horizons a bit, gather some ideas (maybe I’m missing out on something cool, it’s the most used Open Source RDBMS after all) and to somewhat compare the two despite being a difficult thing to do correctly / objectively.
+Also, I’m leaving aside performance comparisons and I’m looking at just the available features, general querying experience and documentation clarity as this is I guess the most important for beginners.
+So this is just a list of points I made for myself, grouped in no particular order.

 docker run --rm -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root mysql:8

 “mysql” CLI (“psql” equivalent) and general querying experience